markusressel/TypedPreferences/README.md

 # Troubleshooting

 If you are using a custom class as the type of your ```PreferenceItem``` make sure it can be parsed by the GSON library.
+Refer to the [GSON User Guide](https://github.com/google/gson/blob/master/UserGuide.md) for more info on what types are fully serializable by GSON.

 # Contributing